 This custom bonsai pot is a perfect example of such a situation.
 Two artists cooperated and created an amazing result.

 Hand crafted containers are becoming very popular with collectors.
-Original pieces by potters, such as Chuck Iker, can be found for sale at bonsai exhibits around the world.
+Original pieces by potters, can be found for sale at bonsai exhibits around the world.

 Local bonsai shops and bonsai conventions are ideal places to find many different kinds of containers for sale.
 Antiques to custom-made, the Internet is also an excellent source of bonsai pottery.